Shandong Experimental High School

-Shandong Experimental High School, (abbreviation: SEHS, 山东省实验中学) is a provincial key high school, the first experimental high school, founded on October 10th, 1948, in Shandong Province.
+Shandong Experimental High School (abbreviation: SEHS, 山东省实验中学) is a highschool Jinan, Shandong Province, China.
+Shandong Experimental High School is a provincial key high school, the first experimental high school, and founded in October 1948 in Jinan, the capital of Shandong.
 Since its foundation, it has carried out research on educational systems, curricula, teaching methodology, and educational administration.
-It has been ranked No.1 in Shandong Province and No. 14 nationally.
+It has been ranked No.1 in the province and No. 14 nationally.
 Its students have won 16 gold medals, eight silver medals and three bronze medals in International Olympiads in math, physics, chemistry, and informatics etc. At present, the president of the school is Kuiming Fang (方奎明).

 Basics

 Shandong Experimental Senior High School is one of the key provincial senior high schools and the first batch of standardized schools of Shandong Province.
 It was founded in October 1948 and now has four campuses, covering an area of 226 mu with a building area of more than 110,000 square meters.
 The school has more than 5,600 students and a staff of over 520.
 It possesses teaching buildings, laboratory buildings, office buildings, libraries, a stadium, an art building, an auditorium, dining halls and an athletic ground.

 The school has one expert who receives an allowance from the State Council, two middle-aged and young experts who have contributed prominently to Shandong province, ten "teachers of special grade," six nationwide "excellent teachers," two famous teachers within Shandong province, eleven provincial teaching master-hands, nine municipal outstanding teachers, five well-known teachers in Jinan, and six teachers who have won first or second prize in the national high-quality class teaching competition, as well as over 40 teachers who have won first prize in the provincial high-quality competition.
-During the selection of “Ten Educational innovation figures”, Shandong Experimental Senior High School is the only one in Shandong province to win all the three of headmaster, head teacher and teacher.
+During the selection of "Ten Educational innovation figures", Shandong Experimental Senior High School is the only one in Shandong province to win all the three of headmaster, head teacher and teacher.

 Shandong Experimental Senior High School educates its students in Chinese culture through activities such as bringing cross talk and Beijing Opera to the school, popularizing tai chi, and organizing Beijing Opera get-togethers.
-It has more than 30 associations and has expanded the students’ international view through international exchange activities.
+It has more than 30 associations and has expanded the students' international view through international exchange activities.
 The school has organized study tours all over the world and encourages the students to carry out public service work.
 The school's students have won sixteen gold medals, eight silver medals and three bronze medals in international course Olympiads and other sports and art competitions.

-The school has been awarded advanced collective of the national educational system, the national green school, national school with traditional physical education events, provincial civilized unit, advanced primary Party organization of Shandong province, advanced unit of teachers’ morality construction in Shandong Province, advanced unit of popularizing the knowledge of law in Shandong educational system, and sample school of management in accordance with law in Shandong Province.
+The school has been awarded advanced collective of the national educational system, the national green school, national school with traditional physical education events, provincial civilized unit, advanced primary Party organization of Shandong province, advanced unit of teachers' morality construction in Shandong Province, advanced unit of popularizing the knowledge of law in Shandong educational system, and sample school of management in accordance with law in Shandong Province.